Identity

 As most polyamorous affirming therapists will tell you, polyamory takes work, and it requires a strong foundation of trust and communication.
 It requires open and honest communication about desires, boundaries, and emotions among multiple partners, so folks who are successful in polyamory often learn to express themselves effectively and empathetically.

-Exploration of Identity and Autonomy
+Polyamory Allows For An Exploration of Identity and Autonomy

 Polyamory can offer individuals the opportunity to explore and express different aspects of their identity and sexuality.
 By engaging in consensual relationships with multiple partners, individuals have the freedom to discover what works best for them in terms of intimacy, connection, and fulfillment.
 Research suggests that polyamorous individuals often report a greater sense of autonomy and self-awareness compared to those in monogamous relationships.